Can I Use Life Insurance to Cover My Bond?

 The loan amount decreases with time, but the ceded amount does not automatically decrease.
 We suggest reducing the ceded amount annually.
 You will need a letter from the loan provider stating how much you still owe.
 When your bond is paid up, you can get a cession cancellation letter.
 You can then nominate your own beneficiaries for the life insurance policy.

-Is Life Insurance for a Bond Compulsory?
+Is Using Life Insurance to Cover Your Bond Compulsory?

 In South Africa, many banks and loan providers require that you get life insurance to cover your bond.
 Each bank has different rules, but all are subject to the Consumer Protection Act.
 ABSA often insists on their Home Loan Protector Plan as the compulsory method of insurance, while Nedbank only insists on life cover for loans up to R600,000 currently.